6 Degrees C To F

 Detailed Explanation

 Temperature is measured using different scales around the world, with Celsius and Fahrenheit being the most common.
 The Celsius scale, developed by Swedish astronomer Anders Celsius in 1742, is widely used in most countries and is based on the freezing and boiling points of water (0°C and 100°C, respectively).
-On the other hand, the Fahrenheit scale, created by Daniel Gabriel Fahrenheit in 1724, is primarily used in the United States and a few other countries.
+Alternatively, the Fahrenheit scale, created by Daniel Gabriel Fahrenheit in 1724, is primarily used in the United States and a few other countries.
 It sets the freezing point of water at 32°F and the boiling point at 212°F.

 Step-by-Step Conversion